 Senior Peer Counseling

 Navigating our advancing years can be challenging, even for those with a strong support network.
 Now, imagine crossing those same waters alone, without friends or family to turn to for support.
 Our Senior Peer Counseling program works to ensure no one faces the challenges of aging alone.
-Specially-trained volunteer counselors, more than 100 in total, provide weekly visits to older adults to help manage transitions and life changes such as health concerns, mobility issues, caregiver needs, and grief.
-Special care is taken to connect participants with someone who shares similar life-experiences and perspectives, with programs offered in languages such as English, Mandarin, Spanish, and Tagalog, and to participants who identify as LGBTQ.
+Specially-trained volunteer counselors provide weekly visits to adults age 55+ to help manage transitions and life changes such as health concerns, mobility issues, caregiver needs, and grief.
+Special care is taken to connect participants with someone who shares similar life-experiences and perspectives, with programs offered in languages such as English, Mandarin, Spanish, and Tagalog, and to participants who identify as LGBTQ+.

 How does it work?